0x7030676e31/cumsocket/README.md

 # Cumsocket v2
 Cumsocket is a "simple" Discord module based selfbot written in TypeScript that has features such as permissions management, Discord api, and more.
-Also worth mentioning is fact that selfbots are against Discord's ToS and can get you banned, this selfbot is not doing anything harmful to Discord's servers, but it's still against the ToS.
-I'm not recommending using selfbots but sometimes it's just fun to have one.
+Also worth mentioning is fact that selfbots are against Discord's ToS and can get you banned, even if you don't do anything harmful.
+If you really want to use selfbots, please don't do it on your main account.

 # Features